emfmesquita/monster-hp-tracker/README.md

 # monster-hp-tracker
+This page was created to enrich and facilitate combat tracking for D&D (Dungeons & Dragons) DM (Dungeon Master - the person who manages the game experience).

+During combat, a DM has to control several monsters and each monster has it's individual health bar (which determines how much damage a monster can take before it dies or go out of combat).

+Monster HP tracker allows to simultaneously control these monster's health in order to not lose track of them.

-Small page to track DnD monsters HP made in 2015.
-Enables the use of [DnDAppFiles](https://github.com/ceryliae/DnDAppFiles) xmls.
+The page was created in 2015 and enables the use of [DnDAppFiles](https://github.com/ceryliae/DnDAppFiles) xmls.

 **[LIVE DEMO](https://emfmesquita.github.io/mhp)**